 - ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile of the differential.
-(Figs.13.,14., & 15.) - ☐ Check that the contour of the tube will not interfere with the bearing caps, the Air Locker, the ring gear or the axle housing.
-Ensure at least 8mm (5/16") clearance between the seal housing tube and the Air Locker.
+(Figs.14., 15. & 16.) - Check that the contour of the tube will not interfere with the bearing caps, the Air Locker or the ring gear.